what moves me…

 Learning.
 And unlearning.

-white-bodied, queer, socialized as female, nonbinary, with a secondary school certificate and an art diploma.
+white-bodied, queer, socialized as female, nonbinary, with a lower secondary school certificate and an art diploma.

 I live with many invisible disabilities.